spacekitcat/wbdm-proto-3/README.md

 127.0.0.1 localhost.spacekitcat.com
 ```

-and then run the code in a web server
+and then serve the code from a webserver

 ```bash
 npm install http-server -g